yukikitayama/music/music_composition_1.md

   - 2nd movement from Piano Sonata No. 8 (“Pathétique”)
   - 3rd movement from Piano Sonata No. 14 (“Quasi una fantasia”)
   - Piano Concerto No. 5 in E-flat major (the "Emperor" concerto)

+Section 6: Rhythmic development part 1

+- Gioachino Rossini (1792 – 1868)
+  - Overture to the opera “L'italiana in Algeri” (The Italian Girl in Algiers)
+  - Overture to the opera “William Tell”
+  - Overture to the opera “Semiramide”
+- Amilcare Ponchielli (1834 – 1886)
+  - “Dance of the Hours” from Act 3 of the opera “La Gioconda”